-Quinn Surname Genealogy
+Quinn Surname Meaning

 - The Quinns of Donegal.
 A Quinn family from Donegal.

 - Patrick O’Quin Family History.

 Quinn and Quin Surname Ancestry

 Ireland.
 Quinn septs in Ireland could be found in Tyrone, Antrim, and Limerick.

 Tyrone The O’Quinns of Loughinsholin were based primarily in Tyrone.
 They were close to the O’Niells, acting at times as their hereditary physicians and foster parents to their sons.
 They held good land and prospered.
 However, the English encroachments into Tyrone were beginning in Elizabethan times.
 An English commander boasted in 1600:

 “The last service was upon Patrick O’Quinn, one of the chief men of Tyrone, dwelling within four miles of Dungannon and fearing nothing, but we lighted upon him and killed him, his wife, sons, daughters, servants and followers being many and burnt all to the ground.”

 It was Cromwell who dealt the fatal blow forty years later, routing an army led by Owen and Neil O’Quinn and confiscating land for Protestant planters.
 The O’Quinns remained within the barony of Dungannon.